 Copyright NPR.
 View this article on npr.org.

 Cover tunes - an artist puts his stamp on some else's song.
 It's a pop music perennial.
 This week one musician took the concept to a whole other level, releasing a track-for-track remake of the entire album that featured this tune.

 (SOUNDBITE OF SONG, "SHAKE IT OFF")

-TAYLOR SWIFT: (Singing) I stay out too late - got nothing in my brain.
+TAYLOR SWIFT: (Singing) I stay out too late.
+Got nothing in my brain.
 That's what people say.
 That's what people say.

 MONTAGNE: We're hearing, of course, Taylor Swift.
 Her album, "1989," was huge last year.
 And now you can hear this and all those songs again as reimagined by Ryan Adams.